etlua Templatesetlua is a templating language that lets you render the result of Lua

 avoid repeating the name of the view when using a named route.
 A named route’s

-option and the name of the route
+action can just set true to the render option and the name of the route

 will be used as the name of the template: